-If you have questions about your health insurance and whether it offers enough coverage, check out these frequently asked questions from the zorgverzekeringslijn, an organization that specializes in health insurance for international students.
+If you have questions about your health insurance and whether it offers enough coverage, check out these frequently asked questions from the zorgverzekeringslijn, an organisation specialising in health insurance for international students.

-To help you with your arrival in the Netherlands, Student Services is hosting a series of webinars.
-We'll bring you up to speed with the latest on your municipality registration, student card, residence permit, health insurance, and quarantine during these webinars.
+To help you with your arrival in the Netherlands, Student Services hosts a webinar each year.
+We'll bring you up to speed with the latest on your municipality registration, student card, residence permit, and health insurance.
 You'll also have the opportunity to chat with staff and ask your questions.